Exploring an NWB File#

 Displaying an NWB file#

 When passing in the NWB object, the nwb2widget function will display the NWB file embedded in the notebook with each of the fields and subfields as a widget.
-NWB Files can vary a lot in their specific structure, so it can be important to familiarize with the structure of the data you’re working with.
+NWB Files can vary a lot in their specific structure, so it can be important to familiarize yourself with the structure of the data you’re working with.

 io = NWBHDF5IO(filepath, mode="r", load_namespaces=True)